-This version is better than the proprietary brand name because it begins with dandelion infused oil.
-Dandelion infused oil is made with dandelion flowers which are rich in flavonoids and polyphenols known for their skin healing, pain relieving, anti-inflammatory anti-oxidant, anti-tumor properties.
+This version is better than the proprietary brand name because it begins with dandelion-infused oil.
+The dandelion infused oil is made with dandelion flowers which are rich in flavonoids and polyphenols are known for their skin healing, pain-relieving, anti-inflammatory anti-oxidant, anti-tumour properties.
 Dandelion is a rich source of vitamins A, B complex, C, and D, as well as minerals such as iron, potassium, and zinc.
-The rich yellow color, comes from the antioxidants quercetin, luteolin, luteolin 7-glucoside, carotenes, lutein, and zeaxanthin, all nourishing and healing flavonoids.
+The rich yellow colour comes from the antioxidants quercetin, luteolin, luteolin 7-glucoside, carotenes, lutein, and zeaxanthin, all nourishing and healing flavonoids.

 To make dandelion flower infused oil

 2 cups of virgin olive oil or sunflower oil

 In a pint-size Mason jar, place the dried dandelion flowers and the olive oil.
 Stir to remove any air bubbles.
 Ensure that the flowers are fully covered by olive oil.
 Cap tightly.

 Put aside in a dark cupboard.
 Shake the jar daily for 4 weeks.
 When it’s ready the oil is a deep golden yellow colour with a faint fragrance.
 It should smell pleasant.

 Strain.
 Discard the flowers and retain the dandelion-infused oil.
 Use dandelion-infused oil for the dandelion balm recipe below.
 The dandelion flower-infused oil can also be used as a massage oil for sore muscles and as the basis for a salve for dry, chapped skin.
 The high antioxidant and nutrient profile of dandelion blossoms makes it an ideal all-around skin-nourishing ingredient for salves and ointments.